braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/your_reports/viewing_and_understanding_segment_data.md

   - Reports

 ---
-# Viewing and Understanding Segment Data
+# Viewing and understanding segment data

 > This reference article explains the Segments section of your Braze dashboard, and includes a summary the statistics provided.

-## Accessing Segment Data
+## Accessing segment data

 The **Segments** page of your Braze dashboard contains a summary of all of your segments and allows you to examine detailed data for each one.
 On this page, search for and click the name of a segment to edit and view it's data.
 To learn how to create a segment, check out [Creating a Segment][3].